 Allocation to global and domestic equities contributed to return during the quarter as equity markets recovered from an early August selloff to end the quarter in positive territory.
-Global stock selection alpha also added to performance as investors partially re-oriented away highly priced growth stocks (particularly tech shares) and increased their exposure to cheaper and more cyclical value sectors, which culminated in our deep value equity exposure delivering strong returns to investors.
-Allocation to sustainable listed investment companies and the contribution of the ESG premia were constructive.
+Global stock selection alpha also added to performance as investors partially re-oriented away highly priced growth stocks (particularly tech shares) and increased their exposure to cheaper and more cyclical value sectors, which culminated in our global value and deep value strategies delivering strong returns to investors.
 In addition, allocation to emerging market equities and a diversified basket of metals benefitted from Chinese policy announcements in September.